ARA Moreno: Service

 Moreno docked in Argentina for the first time on 26 May 1915.
 The ship was immediately assigned to the Argentine Navy's First Division, based out of the major naval base of Puerto Belgrano, and remained there until 1923 when it was put into the reserve fleet.
 In 1924, Moreno was sent to the United States for modernization.
 The opportunity to show the flag was not missed; Moreno made stops in Valparaiso and Callao before transiting the Panama Canal and sailing north.

 Most of the work was done in Philadelphia, though armament changes were made in Boston.
 Moreno was converted to use fuel oil instead of coal, was fitted with a new fire-control system, rangefinders were added to the fore and aft superfiring turrets, and the aft mast was replaced by a tripod.
 To reduce exhaust interference when spotting ships in a battle, a funnel cap was installed.
 The main armament's range was increased from 13120 yd to 20800 yd, and the turrets were modified to double the firing rate.
 The 6-inch secondary armament was retained, but the smaller 4-inch guns were taken off in favor of four 3 in anti-aircraft guns and four 3-pounders.

 When Moreno returned to Argentina in August 1926, it was initially assigned to the training division of the Navy before being reassigned to the First Division.
 In 1932, Moreno was moved into a new Battleship Division with Rivadavia.
 The remainder of the 1930s was filled with diplomatic cruises.
 Moreno, escorted by the three Mendoza-class destroyers, brought Argentine president Agustín Pedro Justo to Brazil in 1933 for a major diplomatic visit.
 Departing in the afternoon of 2 October, he arrived in Rio de Janeiro on the morning of 7 October to huge celebrations.
 Brazilian ships of the first and second squadrons, along with three squadrons worth of warplanes, met Moreno at sea and escorted it to the harbor.
 When Justo landed and traveled by car to Guanabra Palace, the road was flanked by a plethora of army and naval forces along with thousands of citizens.
 Rio was described as "ablaze with light", and a 95 ft high imitation of France's Arc de Triomphe was erected, onto which various colors were projected.
-Justo then took a royal train, originally designed for Albert I of Belgium's use during Brazil's 1922 centennial celebrations, to Sao Paulo.
+Justo then took a royal train, originally designed for Albert I of Belgium's use during Brazil's 1922 centennial celebrations, to São Paulo.
 After three days, he traveled to Santos, where he boarded Moreno to travel first to Uruguay, then back to Argentina; he arrived in the latter on 22 October.